edgarroman/zappa-django-guide/docs/aws_network.md

 * A security group
 * Your zappa project configured to use the subnet and security group

 There are no need for routes, NAT gateways, Internet gateways, or even allowing inbound rules on the security group.
+You will probably need many of these services eventually for a robust and full-featured application, but for illustration purposes now, we will keep it simple.

-How could this work you ask?
+You may be asking yourself how will traffic from the Internet reach the lambda function.
 Well essentially the magic is in the API Gateway that zappa creates on deployment.
 From the [API Gateway FAQ](https://aws.amazon.com/api-gateway/faqs/):

 > Amazon API Gateway endpoints are always public to the Internet.
 Proxy requests to backend operations also need to be publicly accessible on the Internet.
 However, you can generate a client-side SSL certificate in Amazon API Gateway to verify that requests to your backend systems were sent by API Gateway using the public key of the certificate.

 So API Gateways act as an 'always-on' Internet facing service that sends the HTTP requests directly to the Zappa Lambda functions - even if the Lambda functions are in a top-secret lockbox.
-Note that in the above setup the Lambda function is completely isolated from direct access to the Internet.
-So the Lambda functions can't make outbound connections to anything: other servers, databases, S3, etc.
+Note that in the above VPC setup the Lambda function is completely isolated from direct access to the Internet.
+Thus the Lambda functions can't make outbound connections to anything: other servers, databases, S3, etc.

 Let's face it, there's no real point to going through the effort of doing this if the Lambda functions are really this isolated.  *But* the reason this information is important is because in order to leverage other AWS resources, the VPC lays the foundation to do this securely.